 I even argued that if Florida's critics wanted to point a finger, aim it at Ralph Nader and those 90,000-plus voters who wasted their ballots here to fulfill some misguided principle.

-And now I tell my skeptical friends that the state has invested millions of dollars to upgrade voting machines in an effort to eliminate chads and doubt.
+And now I tell my skeptical friends that the state has invested millions of dollars to upgrade voting machines in an effort to eliminate chad and doubt.

-Oppressive tactics like those cited in Orlando, and in other counties where voter drives have been negated by missed deadlines and unfamiliarity with the onerous bureaucracy do not inspire confidence; they breed suspicion.
+Oppressive tactics like those cited in Orlando, and in other counties where voter drives have been negated by missed deadlines and unfamiliarity with the onerous bureaucracy, inspire suspicion, not confidence.
 Same goes for the infamous "felons purge" that became an embarrassment to the governor.

 Given how close George W. Bush and Democratic Party nominee John Kerry are in the polls, and the depth of mudslinging and misinformation in the campaign, Florida has to be perfect in this election.
 Anything less will reinforce the belief of those outside the state that we are better at casting doubt than a ballot.